Indonesia militant arrests show shift to violence

 HASMI participated in protests against churches in West Java in 2010 as well as protests against Israel and their overall goal was the establishment of Sharia law in Indonesia, he said.

 Until now, HASMI has not been linked to illegal activity.
-It existed, like the FPI, as a militant pressure group separate from Indonesia's banned militant organisations, Elliott said.
+It existed, like the FPI, as a militant pressure group separate from Indonesia's banned militant organizations, Elliott said.

 "They (HASMI) definitely pose a very real threat.
 We are seeing the next step in a bigger trend of above ground extremist groups crossing over into violence," he told Reuters.